 To our delight, in January 2020, Bank Woods was designated as a Site of Importance for Nature Conservation.

 Bank Woods is located just south of Summerbridge, on the B6165.
-It is open to the public, but please note there is currently no public vehicular access.
-Walkers are most welcome, and there are footpaths around the site.
+It is not generally open to the public, and please note there is currently no public vehicular access.
+Walkers are most welcome, and a public footpaths passes near the southern edge of the site.
 We are keen to welcome groups to our site by prior arrangement.
 If you would like to bring a school or similar group, for bird watching, nature walk, forest school or similar activity, please contact us.
 We can arrange access for a small number of vehicles.
-We now have planning permission, and we will be improving the vehicular access and providing limited off-road parking during 2020.
+Our improved vehicular access and limited off-road parking will be completed early in 2021.

 Summerbridge is on the bus route between Harrogate and Pateley Bridge.
 The grid reference is SE 20455 61680